 Janice Simsohn Shaw

-In the philanthropic sphere, Janice has designed and facilitated leadership development programs for Next Gen philanthropists and executive directors.
-As a consultant, Janice is proud to work with a healthy mix of non-profit organizations and philanthropic entities including family foundations and giving collaboratives.
-Her writing has been published on a topics including capacity building, investing in non-profit leaders, program-related investments, facilitation, and multi-generational philanthropy.
-Earlier in her career, she served the environmental field and the Jewish community, working for a number of non-profit organizations, and was a journalist and fact-checker.
+In the philanthropic sphere, Janice has designed and facilitated leadership development programs for Next Gen donors and executive directors.
+Her writing has been published on a range of topics including capacity building, investing in non-profit leaders, program-related investments, facilitation, and multi-generational philanthropy.
+Earlier in her career, Janice served the environmental field and the Jewish community, working directly for a number of non-profit organizations, and was both a journalist and fact-checker.

-Janice studied at Skidmore College and Oxford University, and has benefited greatly from training with the National Outdoor Leadership School, the Interaction Institute for Social Change, Race Forward, Scaling Intimacy and the Center for Civic Reflection.
+Janice studied at Skidmore College and Oxford University, and has benefited greatly from training with the Social Transformation Project, Rockwood, National Outdoor Leadership School, Interaction Institute for Social Change, Race Forward, Scaling Intimacy and the Center for Civic Reflection.

 Senior Director Institutional Partnerships at Resilia

 As Senior Director of Institutional Partnerships at Resilia, a technology platform with a human touch that helps nonprofit organizations increase capacity and enables funders that deploy billions of dollars to scale impact, Todd is responsible for overseeing enterprise relationships with foundations across the country.
 Todd brings more than eighteen (18) years of experience in the sports philanthropy sector, including running his own consulting practice for six years.
 Previously Vice President and Director of Programs, and current Consultant and Board Member of Derek Jeter’s Turn 2 Foundation, Todd also served as Managing Director for Weinstein Carnegie Philanthropic Group, as well as Co-Director of the Sports Philanthropy Executive Certificate at George Washington University School of Business, and Director of Business Development for Pledge It.

 A graduate of Amherst College, Todd is a Masters of Education recipient from New York University